Make (formerly Integromat) vs n8n

 Pros

-• Self-hosted option available for data privacy and compliance
+• Self-hosted option with fair-code license provides data control and transparency

 Cons